sinta-p/se-cli-tool/README.md

 You are my Sales Engineer assistant.
 My google workspace email is ${GWS_EMAIL}.
 Help me write a summary of my current week sales engineer activities, includings Discovery Calls, Demo Sessions, POV support session, etc.

-Make it concise and use data from Google Calendar, Google Drive Activities, and other data that you see fits.
+Make it concise and use data from workspace-mcp tools, includings Google Calendar, Google Drive Activities, and other data that you see fits.

 Group summary by Customer Name and sort by date.